Do you qualify?

 Frequently asked questions

-My English certificate expired — do I need a new one?
+My English certificate expired.
+Do I need a new one?

 Yes.
 Language certificates must typically be issued within 2 years of your application date.
 Check the expiry policy for your specific certificate (IELTS, TOEFL, Cambridge) and renew if necessary.